On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

-The right-angled Coxeter group $G_{\{b,c\}}$ acts on the line $\alpha$ that is a concatenation of edges labelled by $b$ and $c$ by edge reflections.
-Let $P_v=F(\Sigma_v)\times \alpha$ and we equip on $P_v$ the product metric.
-Then, the right-angled Coxeter group $G_{\Delta_v}$ acts properly and cocompactly on $P_v$ in the obvious way.
-The space $P_v$ is the universally cover of the trivial circle bundle of a hyperbolic surface with nonempty boundary.
+The group $G_{\{b,c\}}$ acts on the line $\alpha$ that is a concatenation of edges labelled by $b$ and $c$ by edge reflections.
+Let $P_v=F(\Sigma_v)\times \alpha$ and equip $P_v$ with the product metric.
+Then, the group $G_{\Delta_v}$ acts properly and cocompactly on $P_v$ in the obvious way.
+The space $P_v$ is the universal cover of the trivial circle bundle of a hyperbolic surface with nonempty boundary.